Skip to Content

 The surroundings make it the perfect place to relax.

-A cottage garden is not about the latest and greatest new variety.
-It is planted with tried and true flowers that people have been growing for centuries.
+Cottage garden flowers are not about the latest and greatest new variety.
+Cottage gardens are planted with tried-and-true flowers that people have been growing for centuries.

-Some favorites are peonies, cosmos, foxglove, snapdragon, bleeding heart, and hollyhock.
+Some favorites are peonies, cosmos, foxglove, snapdragon, bleeding heart, and hollyhocks.

 The furniture in a cottage garden is comfortable, welcoming, and very homey-looking.
 It does not even need to match.
 The whole look should be informal.
 This is where a visit to the local flea market helps.